Residence Hall Community Living Standards – Guidelines for Residence Hall Regulations

 Bicycles and Motorcycles

 All motorcycles, motorbikes and motorized vehicles must be kept in the student parking area designated for the Residence Halls.
-Parking of motorized vehicles next to any building is strictly prohibited.
+Parking of motorized vehicle/item next to any building is strictly prohibited.
 Violators will be ticketed and towed.
-No motorized vehicle may be placed in the interior of any building.
+No motorized vehicle/item may be placed in the interior of any building.
 It is a very serious fire hazard and will not be tolerated.

 When not in use, bicycles should be kept in student rooms or locked in the bike racks (not recommended for overnight).
 No bicycles are to be stored in the lounges, stairwells or suite halls at ANY time.
 Winter bike storage can be arranged by contacting the Supervisor of Residence Hall Facilities.